m8/OPENTAC/README.md

 # Open TAC

+---
+**NOTE**

+This is the prototype of PIC-TALK shape display.
+No longer this repo supported.
+Wiring must be made with care.
+Start the project with any inconvenience.
+---

 **Version 1.0.4**

 This project is inspired by the project "inFORM" made by MIT Media Lab and we aim to make a small version with an appropriate price.
 We also aimed to use this project for visually impaired people in their educational lives.